 One of the most popular things to do in Bangkok is to visit a floating market.
-Damnoen Saduak is the most famous in Thailand, known all over the world from movies such as the James Bond film The Man with the Golden Gun.
+Damnoen Saduak one and a half hours drive away is the most famous in Thailand, known all over the world from movies such as the James Bond film The Man with the Golden Gun.

 7. Do some world-class shopping